Text (company): ChatBot

-ChatBot is the second product sold by Text, and is a software platform for creating chatbots for business use released in August 2017.
-It constructs bots using integration with a range of tools including Facebook Messenger, LiveChat, Skype, KiK, Slack, Twitter and YouTube.
+ChatBot is a software platform for creating chatbots for business use, released in August 2017.
+It constructs bots that can integrate with services including Facebook Messenger, LiveChat, Skype, KiK, Slack, Twitter and YouTube.

-In 2020, the number of ChatBot clients reached 1,000, including UEFA, Unilever, HTC, Kayak, Danone, Moody's, GM.
+In 2020, the number of ChatBot clients reached 1,000, including UEFA, Unilever, HTC, Kayak, Danone, Moody's, and GM.
 ChatBot supports multiple non-profit organizations, including: European Mentoring and Coaching Council, Musculoskeletal Australia, Operation Kindness and Tinnitus UK.
 It is mainly used for connecting and engaging with communities, and fundraising.

 History

 ChatBot (BotEngine) has its origins in a research project created by the company Text (formerly LiveChat Software), which won with this project at hackathon in 2016.
 In August 2017, LiveChat launched a beta version of the BotEngine chatbots build platform.

 In September 2017, LiveChat integrated with BotEngine.
 ChatBot, in its current form, was launched on February 21, 2018.
 In March 2018, BotEngine was released from its beta version.
-Later that year, the product has been rebranded to ChatBot, following the purchase of the chatbot.com domain.
+Later that year, the product was rebranded to ChatBot, following the purchase of the chatbot.com domain.
 In October 2019, ChatBot added a feature to collect customized data about visitors who interacted with bots on websites or Facebook.
 In May 2020, ChatBot in partnership with Infermedica, launched COVID-19 Risk Assessment ChatBot.

 In March 2021, ChatBot launched a new version of Visual Builder.

 HelpDesk

-HelpDesk is the third product sold by the company.
-It is a system for tracking, prioritizing, and resolving customer support tickets.
-Customers can leave messages for companies by using dedicated email addresses.
+HelpDesk is a system for tracking, prioritizing, and resolving customer support tickets.
+Customers can send messages to companies through email.
 Team members can create tickets if customer queries came from other communication channels, such as LiveChat, Facebook Messenger, WhatsApp, or a phone call.

-All inquiries are collected as tickets and assigned the appropriate statuses and categories within the application.
+All inquiries are collected as tickets and assigned statuses and categories within the application.
 The application stores customer profiles and the history of their previous messages.